Pre-Masters Programme in Business and Management

 About this pathway

-The Pre-Masters Programme provides a pathway to a Masters degree at Kingston University, London.
-With two different course lengths, this programme is ideal for students who want a supportive introduction to studying their postgraduate business degree in the UK.
-You can choose from a two-term or 12-week version of this programme.
-The 12-week version is a condensed, fast-track option for students who have higher IELTS results than what is required for the 2-term course.
+The Pre-Masters Programme provides a pathway to a Masters degree at Kingston University London.
+With two different course lengths, this programme is ideal for students who want a supportive introduction to studying for their postgraduate business degree in the UK.
+You can choose from a 2-term or 1-term version of this programme.
+The 1-term version is a condensed, fast-track option for students who have higher IELTS results than what is required for the 2-term course.